backplane-cloud/backplane-www/src/content/blog/quick-start.md

 ## API Server Setup

+The below instructions can be used on **Windows**, **Linux** or **Mac**.

+### Hosted Server

 The fastest way to get started with Backplane API is to use the Demo API Server.
 This is a hosted instance of the API which you can use the CLI client to interact with.

-### Demo API Server

 - A demo server is hosted at `https://api.backplane.dev/api`